-The Authority's management is responsible for the maintenance of TUS and RYN, with Board approval.
-The Board approves a Major Maintenance Program (MMP) as part of each year's budget process; MMP projects require funding apart from routine maintenance operations.
+The Authority's Board and management are responsible for the maintenance of TUS and RYN.
+Accordingly, the Board approves a Major Maintenance Program (MMP) as part of each year's budget process.
+MMP projects require funding apart from routine maintenance operations.
 The purpose of the MMP is to evaluate, prioritize, and coordinate proposed projects for a five-year period.